MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-product.md

 ### Configurations

-All the possible configurations in Finance and Operations are available in Common Data Service through the following mappings.
+The possible configurations in Finance and Operations are available in Common Data Service through the following mappings.

 Source field | Map type | Destination field
 ---|---|---